-TVA prepared this EA to comply with the National Environmental Policy Act (NEPA) and regulations promulgated by the Council of Environmental Quality and TVA to implement NEPA.
+TVA prepared this EA to comply with the National Environmental Policy Act (NEPA).
 The EA investigates the potential environmental and socio-economic effects of the proposed construction, operation, and maintenance of the new transmission line and switching station as well as the purchase of transmission low ROW easement from Florence Utilities for satisfying the projects purpose and need or taking no action.